Ferroin/Roll35/README.md

 ## Planned Features

+* Fix the Adept spell list to reflect the correst set of spells.
 * Allow rolling per-class for scrolls/wands.
 * Add basic usage info to the README.
 * Automatically roll random spells present in items that store spells.